If you are selling a home without a realtor, you may need a For Sale By owner Contract. However, many FSBO sellers are not aware of this term itself.

-Tennesseelaw does not give sellers a statutory right to cancel a contract for any kind of reason.
-A seller may only cancel a contract under a very restricted set of circumstances, so be careful to seek legal advice from a professional.
+Tennessee law does not give sellers a statutory right to cancel a contract for any reason.
+A seller may only cancel a contract under a limited set of circumstances, so be careful to seek legal advice from a professional.

-- Sell My House Fast for Cash in Tennessee: Check out ways to sell your Tennessee house fast for cash
+- Sell My House Fast Tennessee: Find out the best ways to sell your house fast in Tennessee.

 - Best Time to Sell a House in Tennessee: Read our in-depth analysis